-Graduate Engineering Management Programs & Degrees
+Graduate Engineering Management Programs & Degrees in District of Columbia

 Engineering Management Degree Programs are often designed for current engineering, math, physical science or computer science professionals who want to develop managerial and leadership skills.
 Typically, students already have a technical undergraduate degree in a specific branch of engineering and want to expand on this knowledge.

 Through engineering management programs, graduate students could learn how to plan, coordinate and lead technical teams and projects.
 A firm grasp of these managerial principles could help to increase an organization’s bottom-line efficiency and productivity.

 What is Engineering Management?